marylizkarumba/alx-low_level_programming/0x1C-makefiles/README.md

 # Requirements:

-name of the executable: holberton
+name of the executable: school

 rules: all